openSUSE/news-o-o/_posts/2012-01-05-results-of-opensuse-conference-2011-survey.markdown

 **9) How did you like the length of the conference (4 days)?**

-Just right “ 76,2 % (122 answers)
+Just right â€“ 76,2 % (122 answers)

 **10) Please tell us about your experience with the openSUSE community with saying whether you dis/agree with the following statements: **

-Most of people agree or fully agree with It was a great opportunity to meet new people and I felt very welcome.
-However the comment The community is a clique has many agreeing with it!
+Most of people agree or fully agree with â€œIt was a great opportunity to meet new peopleâ€ and â€œI felt very welcomeâ€.
+However the comment â€œThe community is a cliqueâ€ has many agreeing with it!
 Maybe the option/question wasn't very clear.

 **11) Do you think it was beneficial to openSUSE to have the SUSE Labs conference at the same time/place? **

-Yes “ 89% (118 answers)
+Yes â€“ 89% (118 answers)

 **12) Did you get an opportunity to meet some of the SUSE Labs hackers? **

-Yes “ 72% (118 answers)
+Yes â€“ 72% (118 answers)

 **13) Would you have liked a more formal opportunity to meet SUSE Labs? **

-No “ 54,5%
+No â€“ 54,5%

 Yes - 45,5%